matsumotory/mod_mruby/README.md

 - You can implement Apache modules by Ruby on Apache httpd.
 - Unified Ruby Code between Apache(mod_mruby), nginx(ngx_mruby) and other Web server software(plan) for Web server extensions.
+- Some Web Server software extensions are implemented by same Ruby code (as possible)
 - mod_mruby is to provide an alternative to mod_lua or [ngx_mruby of nginx](http://matsumoto-r.github.io/ngx_mruby/).
 - Supported Apache Version: __2.0 2.2 2.4 2.5__
 - Supported Apache MPM: __worker prefork event__